farlee2121/DevEssentialsBlog/_drafts/2021-12-16-Development-Cycles-Checklist.md

 Expanded
 - Are mini-investigations clarifying my bigger questions?
+- Has my understanding shifted?
+  - Does any work need refactored?
 - What are the most important remaining questions?
   - What is most likely to undermine my task?
   - What would add the next most value?